The 11th most popular snowboarding destination in Switzerland.

 South of Zurich and northeast of Zermatt, the Saas Valley (Saastal) has become world-renowned as a mecca for the youthful and young at heart semi-pro snowboarders.
-There are three related, but not interconnected ski areas in the valley: Saas-Fee ski area, Saas-Grund Ski area, and Saas-Almagell ski area.
+In The Mischabel range of the Valais Alps, there are three related, but not interconnected ski areas in the valley: Saas-Fee ski area, Saas-Grund Ski area, and Saas-Almagell ski area.
 While one may not choose to explore more than one of these in a given day, these ski areas combined have 145km of pistes served by 38 lifts.
 While there is a combined lift pass covering the Saastal region, you would need to take one or more Post Buses from area to area, so you may wish to just get a single area lift pass.

 The main Saas-Fee ski area has 100km of pistes divided into 35 runs that are served by 22 lifts.
 There are 13 blues (easy), 14 reds (moderate), 5 black (difficult), and 3 yellow (ungroomed) pistes.
 Generally, the pistes tend to get more difficult as you move up the lift systems.
 Overall, the rate system seems to overrate the difficulty of the runs relative to many other places in the Alps, so do not expect blacks to be seriously steep.
+But, with that said, this is big-mountain territory with the heavily-crevassed tongue of the Fee glacier covering the steepest terrain so exercise caution if you venture off-piste accidentally.
 Of special note, there are several lifts that provide summer service to the 20km of glacier runs, such as up on Allalin peak.

 While the base area is at 1,800m and the Allalin summit is at 3,500m, you should not be expecting to do 1,700m vertical laps.
 First, there are two lifts required to access the summit (two trams and a vertical lift).
 Second, if there is poor visibility, the Allalin summit may not be open.
 And, third, if there is concern over avalanche conditions, pistes #17 and #10 may not be open therefore cutting off the route down.
 A much more practical expectation is 1,200m laps from the Felskinn summit.